Skip to content

 Lucy Hayhoe (she/her)

-Lucy Hayhoe is our Finance Lead, working two days per week at the Centre.
+Lucy Hayhoe (she/her) is our Finance Lead, working two days per week at the Centre.

 She is the Executive Director of LGBT+ arts charity, Raze Collective, looking after the organisation’s development, creative strategy and financial management.
 She is passionate about creating space for queer arts to flourish.